ARM-software/acle/main/acle.md

 ## Copyright

-Copyright 2011-2022 Arm Limited and/or its affiliates <open-source-office@arm.com>.
+* Copyright 2011-2022 Arm Limited and/or its affiliates <open-source-office@arm.com>.
+* Copyright 2022 Google LLC.

 ## About this document